Love Island 2020 music – all the songs featured on the winter series soundtrack

-The truth collection could also be making its winter debut however Love Island nonetheless options traditional summer time chart music
+The fact collection could also be making its winter debut however Love Island nonetheless options basic summer season chart music

-Love Island 2020 is nicely underway and as we sink our tooth into the most recent drama between the islanders, our toes can’t assist however faucet alongside to the infectious chart-toppers.

-It may not be July, nevertheless it’s scorching scorching within the South African villa and we’ve acquired your final Love Island music record able to be the soundtrack of your January.
+It won’t be July, nevertheless it’s scorching sizzling within the South African villa and we’ve received your final Love Island music listing able to be the soundtrack of your January.

 Day eight